Maryville-SWDV-610-Spring2020-4W/week-1-reinforcement-and-punishment-mcraft3/README.md

 Sat 3/14 uploaded final is_multiple.py and punishment.py that includes minor comment addition for the else break for is.multiple.py.

 Sun 3/15 last update are th files in branch final-submission-update-with-files.
 I commented out 2 uses of continue (on the excepts) that were not needed.
 I retained use of a continue statement on the zero division handling and updated the print statement on the zero division handling.
 Although the previous version ran correct, this is a cleaner and more accurate use of when and where to use continue.

+Sun 3/15 eliminated use of break by initialized a while loop variable running and looping set to True.
+Avoids lazy coding and what is essentially an infinite loop that I was breaking out of.
+Includes some admin cleanup.